 I suspect there’s an invisible patient population for many conditions but the slow-growing and relatively quiet nature of Neuroendocrine Cancer means there could be a significant undiagnosed burden walking around, looking for a diagnosis, putting up with symptoms and being treated for other conditions.
 I see people on forums looking for clues, social media can sometimes be helpful here.
 That said, I do get the feeling some do not have NETs, regardless of the symptoms they associate with the disease, but I guess many of them will go on to be formally diagnosed with something.
 I’m contacted by many ‘undiagnosed’ people on my own blog and supporting Facebook sites (mostly privately) and I can tell you that’s a tough gig.
 I only hope I’ve given them some useful ideas about where to look or what to ask/suggest.

-Clearly more awareness is required to catch more people earlier and from the latest SEER NET study, it appears this is starting to work.
-I feel earlier diagnosis is partly due to increased awareness, particularly in the medical world.
+I feel earlier diagnosis reported in the SEER study is partly due to increased awareness, particularly in the medical world.
 I would also suggest that it has improved in the general population to the explosion of social media information dissemination.
-It’s also accurate to suggest that improvements in diagnostic capabilities is also playing its part in pushing up incidence rates, just as improved therapies have pushed up prevalence rates, something emphasised by Dasari (et al) in the recent SEER Data study.
+It’s also accurate to say that improvements in diagnostic capabilities is also playing its part in pushing up incidence rates, just as improved therapies have pushed up prevalence rates, something emphasised by Dasari (et al) in the most recent study.

 The issues caused by inefficient registries together with ‘the undiagnosed’, combine to suggest there is a large invisible NET patient population out there ……. we just need to find them!